+Errors are analyzed according to different hours by the model $\mathcal{M}_6$, and the results are shown in Figure~\ref{RMSE, MAE, and SMAPE on different hours}.
+The performance improvement is generally more remarkable in the early morning and evening, usually characterized by much larger ramps in demand.

-The Diebold-Mariano (DM) test was applied to the forecasts across models to evaluate the differences in forecast accuracy statistically.
-The null hypothesis $\mathcal{H}_0$ is that there is no significant difference between the two models.
-The alternative hypothesis is that one model is better than another, given the one-sided situation.
-With a p-value less than 0.05, we can infer a better model.
-We used four models for the DM-test: the ETR $\mathcal{D}$, benchmark $\mathcal{D+C+T}$ in Table~\ref{Forecasting errors for models with H,W,T}, $\mathcal{M}_0$ and $\mathcal{M}_6$ in Figure~\ref{Boxplot_combination}.
+The Diebold-Mariano (DM) test is applied to the forecasts across models to statistically evaluate the model difference.
+The null hypothesis $\mathcal{H}_0$ is that the two models are not significantly different.
+Given the one-sided situation, the alternative hypothesis is that one model is better than the other.
+With a p-value of less than 0.05, we can infer a significantly better model.
+We took four models for the DM-test: the ETR $\mathcal{D}$, benchmark $\mathcal{D+C+T}$ in Table~\ref{Forecasting errors for models with H,W,T}, $\mathcal{M}_0$ and $\mathcal{M}_6$ shown in Figure~\ref{Boxplot_combination}.

-Table~\ref{P-values of DM-test results} shows the p-values of DM-test for the four models.
-The bolded p-values are less than 0.05 where we reject the null hypothesis and take the model in the column better than the one in the row.
+Table~\ref{P-values of DM-test results} shows the p-values of the DM-test for the four models.
+The bold p-values are less than 0.05, for which we reject the null hypothesis and select the model in the column, which is better than the one in the row.
 For example, when comparing the model $\mathcal{D+C+T}$ and $\mathcal{M}_0$, the p-value is 0.0404 and less than 0.05.
-So we found that there is a statistically significant difference between the forecasting accuracy of model $\mathcal{M}_0$ and $\mathcal{D+C+T}$, and $\mathcal{M}_0$ is superior to $\mathcal{D+C+T}$.
+Therefore, we establish that there is a statistically significant difference between the forecasting accuracy of model $\mathcal{M}_0$ and $\mathcal{D+C+T}$, and that $\mathcal{M}_0$ is superior to $\mathcal{D+C+T}$.